-- Topsoil (no map symbol): Residual topsoil, encountered in the upper 6 inches to 1 foot, blankets the site and underlying Quaternary Pauba Formation.
-These materials were noted to be generally light brown, silty sand which were very porous, dry and in a loose state. - Quaternary Pauba Formation (map symbol Qps): Pauba Formation bedrock was generally encountered below the topsoil to the full depth of our exploration.
-These materials primarily consisted of light brown to reddish brown, to gray to pale white, fine to coarse grained sand with varying amounts of silt and clay.
-These materials were generally noted to be dry to moist, medium dense to very dense.
-Typically, the upper 1 to 3 feet of this unit is slightly more weathered and not as dense.
+- Topsoil (no map symbol): Residual topsoil, encountered in the upper 1 to 3 feet, blankets the site and underlying Pauba Formation.
+These materials were noted to be generally dark brown, silty sand which were very porous, dry to slightly and in a loose to medium dense state. - Quaternary Pauba Formation (map symbol Qps): Pauba Formation bedrock was generally encountered below the topsoil to the full depth of our exploration.
+These materials primarily consisted of light brown to reddish brown, fine to coarse grained silty sand.
+These materials were generally noted to be dry, and in a very dense state.
+Typically, the upper 1 to 3 feet of this unit is slightly more weathered and not as hard with occasional lenses of less indurated rock.